 Please don’t hesitate to call our wrongful death lawyers at (800) 433-2408 or send an online message for help with your wrongful death case whether you’re in Texas, New Mexico, or North Dakota.

 We have offices in both Texas and New Mexico, and our attorneys are experienced in working in all three states.

 Losing a Loved One is Difficult for Anyone.

 It can be even tougher when an unexpected accident caused the death.

-Whether it occurred while your loved one was driving or riding in a car, working in an oil field, or somewhere else, you want answers.
+Whether it occurred while your loved one was driving or riding in a car, working in an oil field, or somewhere else in NM, you want answers.

 We understand that this is a difficult time for you.
 It is our goal and mission to be there as a supporting partner to you.
-We want to ensure that you aren’t taken advantage of by insurance companies looking to save money.
+Our wrongful death attorneys in New Mexico want to ensure that you aren’t taken advantage of by insurance companies looking to save money.

 New Mexico defines wrongful death in Torts § 41-2-1.

 New Mexico has several statutes that govern who and how wrongful death claims work.
-Here, we will discuss those statutes and how they can impact various claims.
+Here, our wrongful death attorneys in New Mexico will discuss those statutes and how they can impact various claims.

 Who Can Bring a Wrongful Death Claim in New Mexico?